Dora Baltea: Name

+The river is called Duère Baltèa in Arpitan, Djouiye in Valdôtain, and Deura Bàutia in Piedmontese.

 Geography

 It originates by Mont Blanc as the confluence of the Dora di Ferret, fed by the Pré de Bar Glacier in Val Ferret, and the Dora di Veny, fed by the Miage Glacier and Brenva Glacier in Val Veny.

 As it crosses the Aosta Valley, the Dora Baltea flows through the city of Aosta (where the Buthier runs into it) and near all the main cities of the lower Aosta Valley: Châtillon, Saint-Vincent, Verrès and Pont-Saint-Martin.
 After it enters Piedmont, it passes through the city of Ivrea and a good part of Canavese, gets from its right hand the waters of the Chiusella and reaches the Po at Crescentino, a little downstream from Chivasso.

 Water uses

-It is a popular place for whitewater rafting and kayaking.
+It is a popular place for whitewater rafting and kayaking, with its waters feeding, for instance, the Ivrea Whitewater Stadium.
 Early in the summer, in May and June, the rivers are usually high with snow melt from the mountains.
 During July, August and September the water levels are usually lower and the temperature warmer.